eddietheengineer/VoronDocs/official/sourcing_faq.md

 ### Can I substitute MGN(insert rail size here) for MGN9H rails?

-No, VORON V0/V1/V2 are not designed for anything but a MGN9H
+No, the Voron V1/V2 are not designed for anything but a MGN9H.

-### Why does the VORON not using IGUS products?
+### Why does VORON-Design not use IGUS products?

 IGUS bushings exhibit a phenomenon called stiction, therefore in small movements the bushings will actually stick instead of gliding, at small detail, this causes detrimental issues.
 The amount of slop required is unfavorable, tolerances are quite poor.
 Bushing life is low for the price when compared to Misumi and even standard chinese offerings.